You are currently viewing Need an Ex-Parte Motion? What is an Ex-Parte Motion?

 To summarize the above:

-• an “ex-parte” motion is an emergency motion that is intended for only the judge to see and rule upon, without the knowledge or involvement of the other party; the other party does not get to see the motion;
+• an “ex parte” motion is an emergency motion that is intended for only the judge to see and rule upon, without the knowledge or involvement of the other party; the other party does not get to see the motion;

-• an ex-parte motion must cite the authority under which it requests relief;
+• an ex parte motion must cite the authority under which it requests relief;

-• an ex-parte motion is usually used in child custody cases where the best interest of the child is at risk, as that would constitute an emergency;
+• an ex parte motion is usually used in child custody cases where the best interest of the child is at risk, as that would constitute an emergency;

-• an ex-parte motion must be accompanied by a request to submit and a proposed order (so, in total, you would have to draft and file three documents); and
+• an ex parte motion must be accompanied by a request to submit and a proposed order (so, in total, you would have to draft and file three documents); and

-• you can file an ex-parte motion in cases where you think the factors of the case merit and require a decision from the judge without the other party’s knowledge.
+• you can file an ex parte motion in cases where you think the factors of the case merit and require a decision from the judge without the other party’s knowledge.

-Altiorem Legal Services has a team of paralegals ready to work for you.
+Customer Care.
+Navigating the Utah legal system can be daunting and confusing.
+Let Altiorem relieve your stress and be your guide.
+Altiorem has a team of professional paralegals ready to work for you.
 We want to give you the best chance at getting an outcome for your case that you will be happy with.
+We are happy to receive documents via email from you, speak with you on the phone, look through court files, or even translate documents (English / Spanish)!

-If you are interested in retaining our services, we can be contacted at (801) 855-6541 (text or call) and at contact@altioremlegalservices.com.
-If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote; alternatively, you can send us an email detailing the work you need performed, and we will respond promptly.
+Accessible.
+If you are interested in retaining our services, we can be contacted at (801) 855-6541 (text or call) and at altiorem@altioremlegalservices.com.
+If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote.
+Alternatively, you can send us an email detailing the work you need to be performed, and a real person will respond promptly.